Saturday, December 7th Tree Light Ceremony at Clifton’s Republic!

 Dancing in the Brookdale Ballroom

 There are several parking garages and lots in the area.
 The closest one is a converted old office building across the street above the Burlington Coat Factory.
-Cost is $16.
-There are cheaper options around if you’re willing to talk, but the neighborhood is not that great so I’d suggest just parking at Burlington.
+Cost is $20.
+There are cheaper options around if you’re willing to walk, but the neighborhood is not that great so I’d suggest just parking at Burlington.

 Certain weekend nights with band starting at 9:30PM